warrenspe/Stockings/README.md

 # Connection
-A Python2 (linux-only) implemented socket wrapper.
+A (linux-only) Python2 socket wrapper.

 TCP sockets offer developers the ability to send reliably delivered, ordered, and well-formed packets using sockets.
-However one major usability issue that is often faced by developers is the need to manage the sending of data over a TCP socket to handle the following case:
+However one major usability issue that developers often face is the need to manage the sending of data over a TCP socket to handle the following case:

 ```
 >>> bytesSent = sock.send("Message")